james2doyle/ohdoylerules.com/content/snippets/simple-html5-notification.md

-/*
+---
-Title: Simple HTML5 Notifications
+Title: "Simple HTML5 Notifications"
-Description: Simple HTML5 Notifications
+Description: "Simple HTML5 Notifications"
-Date: 2013-08-29
+Date: "2013-08-29"
-Category: Snippets,Web
+Category: "Snippets"
-Template: post
+Template: "post"
-Keywords: html5, notification, notify, growl, javascript, api */
+Keywords: ["html5", "notification", "notify", "growl", "javascript", "api"]
+---

 I was playing around with HTML5 Notifications the other day.
 They are pretty slick!
 It allows you to essentially send growl notifications to your desktop from the browser.